missionpinball/mpf-docs/config/scoring.rst

 player variable when the event called *some_event* is posted.
 Note that you don't even need to include a "score" if you just want to add to other player vars.

-Note that you can use a :doc:`placeholder value </config/instructions/placeholders>` for this setting too, which means you can pull in values from other player variables, device states, etc. and do math on them.
+Note that you can use a :doc:`dynamic value </config/instructions/dynamic_values>` for this setting too, which means you can pull in values from other player variables, device states, etc. and do math on them.

 action: